Colorado and Wyoming see record blizzard, historic snowfall in Denver and Cheyenne

 The blizzard’s impact was muted by its timing.
 Nearly all of it fell over the weekend — not to mention during a pandemic, when most people were already sticking close to home.
 Moreover, the dense, heavy snow arrived before the region’s spring leaf-out, and that reduced the impact on tree limbs and the knock-on effect on power lines.

-Still, the wet, clingy nature of the initial snowfall led to power outages that affected more than 40,000 customers in Colorado on Sunday, according to PowerOutage.us “This type of snow is able to easily stick to objects like power lines and branches,” noted the NWS Boulder office in a tweet.
+Still, the wet, clingy nature of the initial snowfall led to power outages that affected more than 40,000 customers in Colorado on Sunday, according to PowerOutage.us.
+“This type of snow is able to easily stick to objects like power lines and branches,” noted the NWS Boulder office in a tweet.

 The avalanche risk was rated “high” across the Front Range by the Colorado Avalanche Information Center, with an avalanche warning in effect until Monday morning.